 Exit projects previously identified will be reviewed to verify whether the projects are still required.
 We also maintain a regular dialogue with shippers, DNOs and developers to ensure that information on the progression of their projects are used to inform our investment decisions in a timely manner.
-In accordance with the Uniform Network Code (UNC)13, shippers and developers are required to provide demonstration information to us to show that the customer project is proceeding before capacity is allocated and investment works commenced.
+In accordance with the Uniform Network Code (UNC)22, shippers and developers are required to provide demonstration information to us to show that the customer project is proceeding before capacity is allocated and investment works commenced.

 If it is found that sanctioned projects are not required as proposed through previous planning cycles (for example, due to changes in the underlying supply and demand scenarios, or as a result of new information provided to us by shippers or new information made available in the public domain) then analysis is carried out to determine in which years the projects should be completed.
+More information on this process can be found in Section 7 Network Development options.